-In November 2024, after witnessing persistently alarming malnutrition screening rates at our facilities, and with ever-increasing admissions to our nutrition programme, we decided to launch a new activity.
-MSF is currently offering targeted supplementary food support to the families of patients treated for acute malnutrition in our programme.
-Using a voucher system, 6,000 families of acutely malnourished children under five and pregnant and breastfeeding women and girls are receiving food packages.
+In November 2024, after witnessing persistently alarming malnutrition screening rates at our facilities, and with ever-increasing admissions to our nutrition programme, we launched a new activity.
+MSF provided supplementary food support to the families of patients treated for acute malnutrition in our programme.
+Using a voucher system, 6,000 families of acutely malnourished children under five and pregnant and breastfeeding women and girls received food packages.
 It is unusual for MSF to undertake food distributions.
-We hope that this proves that food distributions are eminently possible in South Darfur, and it is already clear that such assistance is sorely needed.
+We hope that this proves that food distributions are eminently possible in South Darfur, and it is clear that such assistance is sorely needed.